 'Emily edited my first novel with great insight, identifying clearly what was working and what wasn’t.
 I tightened up the manuscript considerably through her suggestions which I found invaluable, and have taken the lessons learned from that process onto my further work.
 Her input was very helpful,' Harriet Tyce, author of Blood Orange, forthcoming from Wildfire in January 2019

 'Emily's comments on my work were always kind, constructive, and insightful, and the lessons I learned from her advice were invaluable.
-She's able to get straight to the heart of a story and help you see what's missing, so that you improve it from the inside out,' Peng Shepherd, author of M., forthcoming from William Morrow US/HarperFiction UK in spring 2018.
+She's able to get straight to the heart of a story and help you see what's missing, so that you improve it from the inside out,' Peng Shepherd, author of The Book of M, forthcoming from William Morrow US/HarperFiction UK in spring 2018.

 'Emily is a brilliant and sensitive writing mentor...
 My debut novel, Flesh and Bone and Water, is based on a story I first showed to Emily.
 Her perceptive feedback and support gave me the courage to expand it into a book,' Luiza Sauma, author of Flesh and Bone and Water, Viking 2017.